mlaveaux/merc/README.md

 ## License

 The work is licensed under the Boost Software License, see the `LICENSE` for details.
+Third party dependencies have additional license terms, which are included in the `3rd-party` directory.
+Furthermore, a `deny.toml` file is included to ensure that no `crates.io` dependencies with incompatible licenses are added.

 ## Related Work